Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: The Approach

 \begin{itemize} \item $MinPts$: The minimum number of points that a region (a hypersphere with a diameter equal to $\epsilon$) should have to be considered dense. \item Threshold $ \epsilon $: A threshold to determine if a point belongs to another point's neighborhood. \end{itemize} \APPR uses a common technique to choose optimal values of $\epsilon$ and $MinPts$.
 To select $\epsilon$, \APPR relies on the elbow method \cite{bholowalia2014ebk}.
 For this step, unlike that to find an optimal $MinPts$, \APPR does not require the execution of DBSCAN.

-More specifically, the optimal value for $\epsilon$ is selected as follows: \begin{itemize} \item First, we calculate the euclidean distance from each point to its closest neighbor. \item Then, we compute the average distances of every point to its $k$ nearest neighbors.
-These $k$ distances are then plotted in ascending order. \item Finally, we find the plot's elbow point \cite{rahmah2016determination}, which is a point where there is a sharp change in the distance plot, which serves as a threshold.
+More specifically, the optimal value for $\epsilon$ is selected as follows: \begin{itemize} \item First, we calculate the euclidean distance from each point to its closest neighbor. \item Then, \MAJOR{R3.5}{we compute the average distance of every point to its closest neighbor and plot these distances in ascending order.} \item Finally, we find the plot's elbow point \cite{rahmah2016determination}, which is a point where there is a sharp change in the distance plot, which serves as a threshold.
 This point corresponds to the optimal $\epsilon$ value. \end{itemize}

 To find the optimal value for $MinPts$, we run DBSCAN with $\epsilon$ equal to the optimal value found above, and with different values for $MinPts$.
 We then select the clustering configuration with the highest Silhouette Index value \cite{rousseeuw1987silhouettes}.
 The Silhouette index computes the compactness and the separateness of clusters.
 For a data point $x_i$ assigned to cluster $C_i$, the Silhouette index is calculated as follow: